TomHodson/tomhodson.github.com/_posts/2024-05-29-sensor-community-emfcamp-workshop.md

 ```
 If that doesn't work the open network with SSID emf2024-open.

 In the More settings tab you can change the interval at which measurements are taken.
-For radio spectrum politness at EMF it would also be good to shorten the "Duration router mode", this reduces how long the sensor broadcasts a hotpot for.
+For radio spectrum politeness at EMF it would also be good to shorten the "Duration router mode", this reduces how long the sensor broadcasts a hotpot for.

 In "sensors" you can configure which sensors are connected, which for this workshop will be some subset of SDS011 and BME280.